KoraiSB/Bio/README.md

 - 👋 Hi, I’m Asghar ali
-- 👀 I’m interested in PHP
+- 👀 I’m interested in PHP ,Laravel
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Jquery
 - 💞️ I’m looking for a professional team
 - 📫 How to reach me?